-The Master of Public Health program is a fully accredited program through the Environmental Health Accreditation Council (EHAC).
+The Master of Public Health program is a fully accredited program through the National Environmental Health Science and Protection Accreditation Council (EHAC).
 This accreditation is important to those who may be considering joining the Uniformed Public Health Service in the future, as the Service only accepts applicants from EHAC accredited programs.

 FVSU’s MPH program is administered through the College of Agriculture, Family Sciences, and Technology.